Sharp Ramsey thresholds for large books: Introduction

 We also call $p_\ell=o(p(n))$ and $p_u=\Omega(p(n))$ a lower Ramsey threshold and an upper Ramsey threshold, respectively.
 It is often to signify $\Pr(G(n,p)\to H)\to 1$ and $\Pr(G(n,p)\to H)\to 0$ as $n\to\infty$ by saying that {\em asymptotically almost surely} (a.a.s.) $G(n,p)\to H$ and a.a.s. $G(n,p)\not\to H$, respectively.
 If we can replace $p\ll p(n)$ and $p\gg p(n)$ in the above with $p\le (1-\gamma)p(n)$ and $p\ge (1+\gamma)p(n)$ for every $\gamma>0$, respectively, then the Ramsey threshold is said to be {\bf sharp}.
 For convenience, we always say such $p(n)$ is a sharp Ramsey threshold for $H$.

-The study of Ramsey thresholds was initiated by Frankl and R\"{o}dl \cite{f-r} and independently by {\L}uczak, Rucin\'ski and Voigt \cite{l-r-v}, who proved that $p =1/\sqrt{n}$ is a Ramsey threshold for triangle.
-In a series of papers \cite{f-r,l-r-v,r-r93,r-r-1,r-r}, the Ramsey thresholds are determined for all graphs $H$.
+The study of Ramsey thresholds was initiated by Frankl and R\"{o}dl \cite{f-r} and independently by {\L}uczak, Ruci\'nski and Voigt \cite{l-r-v}, who proved that $p =1/\sqrt{n}$ is a Ramsey threshold for triangle.
+In a series of papers \cite{f-r,l-r-v,r-r93,r-r-1,r-r}, the Ramsey thresholds are determined for any fixed graph $H$.
 For a graph $H$, let $v(H)$ and $e(H)$ be the numbers of vertices and edges of $H$, respectively.
-The Ramsey threshold for a fixed graph was determined by R\"{o}dl and Rucin\'ski \cite{r-r}, who proved that (except $H$ is a path of length 3 as was pointed out in \cite{f-k} or a disjoint union of stars)
+The Ramsey threshold for a fixed graph was determined by R\"{o}dl and Ruci\'nski \cite{r-r}, who proved that (except $H$ is a path of length 3 as was pointed out in \cite{f-k} or a disjoint union of stars)

 where $m_2(H)=\max\{\frac{e(F)-1}{v(F)-2}:\; F\subseteq H,\; v(F)\ge 3\}$.
 This result has a short proof from Nenadov and Steger \cite{n-s}.

 The sharp thresholds for Ramsey properties seemed out of hand until a general technique for settling these questions was introduced by Friedgut \cite{f99}.
 In particular, Friedgut and Krivelevich \cite{f-k} obtained all sharp thresholds for fixed trees except the star and a path of length 3.
 When $H$ is a triangle, it was established by Friedgut, R\"{o}dl, Ruci\'{n}ski and Tetali \cite{frrt}.